Pttn/rieMiner/README.md

 It is case sensitive.
 A line starting with "#" will be ignored, as well as invalid ones.
 A single space or tab before or after "=" is also ignored. **Do not put ; at the end or use other delimiters than =** for each line, and **do not confuse rieMiner.conf with riecoin.conf**!
 If an option is missing, the default value(s) will be used.
 If there are duplicate lines, the last one will be used.
 Here is a sample configuration file for solo mining, with comments explaining the main available options.

 ```
-# Mining mode: Solo for solo mining via GetBlockTemplate, Pool for pooled mining using Stratum, Benchmark for testing.
+# The mode, see above.
 Default: Benchmark
 Mode = Solo

 # IP and port of the Riecoin wallet/server or pool.
 Default: 127.0.0.1 (your computer), port 28332 (default port for Riecoin-Qt)